luyingz06/dtc_pyvhr/reference_reading.md

 -----------------------------------------
 (Open datasets with facial information: UBFC-rPPG, PURE, SCAMPS, MMPD, BP4D+, and UBFC-Phys) (Also non-facial videos on humans: Human3.6M, NTU RGB+D, MPII Human Pose Dataset, ActivityNet, UCF101 but mostly used for pose detection, action analysis and such)
-(For triage purpose: MIMIC-III, PhysioNet)
+(For triage purpose: MIMIC-III, PhysioNet)  #need approval